VISIT OUR ART STORE ▶

 Mistake #1: Painting Too Dark Too Soon

-We’ve all done it—added too much paint and ended up with a dark, blotchy spot.
-This happens a lot, especially when you’re just starting.
+Artists often do this—adding too much paint and ending up with a dark, blotchy spot.

 Why Light-to-Dark Matters

-In watercolor, we work from light to dark.
-That’s one of the key things that makes it special.
-But when you’re beginning, it’s hard to know how much paint to use.
+In watercolor, artists work from light to dark.
+That’s one of the key things that makes the medium special.
+But for beginners, it can be difficult to judge how much paint to use.

-How I Fix an Area That’s Too Dark
+How to Fix an Area That’s Too Dark

 The leaf doesn’t match the others